A software engineer based out of Tempe, Arizona. I enjoy writing open source software and learning new technologies.

 First professional portfolio I created around November of 2018.

-Tetris emulation built using node/express with web sockets
+Tetris emulation built using React with hooks

 Soccer game remake using express and web sockets

 Lake house property scheduling web app I worked on with a group for a school project using .NET Core and Razor pages.

 Full stack currency exchange web application that me and my partner built for CST-361 (Design patterns in Java) at GCU with JavaEE, JAX-RS, ASP.NET Core worker service, JBoss EAP, and Google charts.

 Hackathon data analysis tool built using Spring and MySQL

 Peer to Peer voice chat app built with web sockets and peerjs ontop of node and WebRTC

 Website base with user authentication and real time chatting built with React and .Net core

 RTMP live streaming platform built using nginx, .net core, and postgresql